ermlikeyeah/ermlikeyeah.github.io/_posts/2016-09-16-getting-people-together.markdown

 Using a big screen, two Macbooks, a telephone people from our offices in Exeter, Leeds, London, Newcastle, and Southampton “met” using Google Hangouts, WebEx, and a telephone call.
 It was a little faffy, but it just about worked.
 Matt Higgins took [a picture of us in action](https://twitter.com/matsquatch_11/status/775974922254487552).

-Important lesson one: IT permissions still make it hard to find one way of communicating.
+Important lesson one: IT still has the control!
+IT permissions still make it hard to find one way of communicating.

 Important lesson two: Getting the message about doing this and out to people involved a lot more systems.
 An email list.
 An intranet blog post.
 Yammer.
 Another email list.
 Slack.
 Individually targeted emails.